 - How much do I already have saved for a down payment?

 - What are my potential closing costs (1.5% – 4% of the purchase price)?

-How To Save Up For Your Down Payment
+How To Save For a Down Payment on a Home

 Another strategy to increase your savings is to increase your income…more on this later.
 To expedite your savings in general, consider setting up an automatic payment plan.
 I find this to be the easiest way to put money aside and stay disciplined.